 De Budt published his first cartoons and illustrations for the newspaper Vooruit in 1936.
 After Van den Berghe passed away, he took over several of his comics series in this publication.
 He also came up with his own comics, such as 'Mijnheer Dinges' (1941).
 During World War II, De Budt worked for the pro-German press, including Volk en Staat, De Nationaalsocialist, De Blauwvoet, De SS-man, De Vlaamsche Post, Stemmen uit Duitsland and Balming.
-His contributions varied from innocent children's comics to anti-Semitic cartoons and propaganda.
-Comics include the daily children's strip 'De Wereldreis van Flip en Flop' in Volk en Staat (1941) and 'Gawain de Dappere' in Balming (1943).
+His contributions varied from innocent children's comics to antisemitic cartoons and propaganda.
+Comics included the daily children's strip 'De Wereldreis van Flip en Flop' in Volk en Staat (1941) and 'Gawain de Dappere' in Balming (1943).
 For both magazines he also illustrated articles in their children's sections 'Voor Ons Jonge Volkje' and 'Voor Onze Jongeren' with illustrations for which Flemish poet and playwright Blanca Gyselen wrote the text.
 In 1942 Buth married a Japanese woman, with whom he had two children.

 Besides 'Thomas Pips', Buth was also the main illustrator of various weekly sections and short written stories in 't Kapoentje.
 He had an educational comic strip, 'Vader Kapoen Vertelt' (1969-1982), in which the deeds of historical characters were told.
 The feature shows a strong resemblance to 'Les Belles Histoires de l'Oncle Paul', which was created for Spirou by Jean-Michel Charlier and Eddy Paape.
 In the children's magazine Zonneland, Buth illustrated stories like 'Op Zoek naar de Zonne-Eilanden' with a script by John Flanders, as well as 'Het Leven van Jezus', 'De Moeraskerels', 'De Zwijgende Parelvissers' 'Vacantie aan de Grens', and 'Het Gezin van Marc Trenters'.
 In addition, he drew 'De Avonturen van Joke en Maaike' in Tam-Tam (1948) and a fantastic version of the Flemish folktale 'Tijl Uilenspiegel' for 't Kapoentje in 1950.